 In the days of typewriters, students were often terrified at the mere thought of this old bird.
 She had an eagle eye for spotting even the tiniest mistake and razor-sharp talons for digging deeply into student egos if any errors were found.
 She used a ruler to measure the margins on every page to make sure they were all the same size throughout the document.
 If one margin was a fraction of an inch off standard, the document was dead meat.
 The contents and layout of every thesis and dissertation were required to match the rigid standards in the university thesis and dissertation manual.
 No typographical errors were allowed―not even one such error.
 No formatting errors were allowed.
 Poor grammar and punctuation in all their various forms were verboten.
 Unlike the situation with spotted dick, the ultimate goal was to make sure all theses and dissertations were spotless at the time of committee member approval.

 Why am I bringing this up?
 A disturbing change appears to have occurred in the halls of academia since some temporal point in the late 20th century.
-Over the past several weeks, I have been reading recent theses and dissertations in archaeology.
+Over the past several weeks, I have been reading some recent theses and dissertations in archaeology.
 I have been appalled at the number of blatant errors and mistakes in these documents.
 In my opinion, one senior honors thesis from a university out west was, for lack of better terminology, an editorial disaster area.
 A dissertation written at a major university here in the east had numerous language errors and typographical errors, sometimes with multiple errors on a single page.

 This recent round of reading was not the only time I have seen multiple errors of this nature in theses and dissertations.
-Not always trusting myself, I reached out to an archaeologist friend of mine for a reality check on this, and he confirmed this appalling dip in the editorial quality of recent theses and dissertations.
+Not always trusting myself, I reached out to an archaeologist friend of mine for a reality check on this, and he confirmed this appalling dip in the editorial quality of recent theses and dissertations in American archaeology.
 In the days of the old perched bird, these recent theses and dissertations would have sent her ballistic, creating a nuclear wasteland within a 20-mile radius of her office at the university.

 I have no good answers as to how and why the editorial quality of theses and dissertations is sinking.
 One can argue that issues such as margin measurement died with the advent of WordPerfect and Microsoft Word.
 Certainly, one could ask some questions.
 Has the editorial quality of theses and dissertations taken a nose dive because students and committee members have not received adequate instruction in English grammar, punctuation, and writing?
 Are quality of writing and aesthetics no longer issues of concern in a thesis or dissertation as long as the student adequately captures the archaeological gist of their topic?
 Can some cultural or generational sea change explain this downward trend in the quality of writing and editing?
 Did someone fire all of the old perched birds in colleges and universities?